About KI RIMS

 Filtering research information

-The filtering function searches and filters information on both groups and individual researchers.
+The filtering function, under development, searches and filters information on both groups and individual researchers.
 The filtering uses the labels you put on yourself and your publications and grants.
 It is therefore important that you have labels that describe yourself.

 Areas of use